The Media Treats White Drugs Users Like Angels Who Lost Their Way and Treats Black Drug Users Like Demons Who Must Be Returned to Hell

 All of this is, of course, the complete opposite of how addiction was and is being dealt with in black and brown communities.
 In black and brown communities, to this very day, addiction is regarded as a crime and black and brown users are considered criminals.

 Please consider that the media doesn’t broach how violent crime in white communities — violent crime between white people — has exploded as a result of this drug crisis.
 Notice how white drug dealers’ mugshots aren’t plastered on every channel at the top of the news hour.
+Notice how the criminal justice system treats white drug dealers as human beings with potential and is, therefore, lenient toward them.
 The term “white-on-white crime” isn’t even in the American lexicon despite this significant uptick in crime in white communities that no one is talking about.
 In fact, when crime related to this enormous drug crisis is being discussed, white people are, once again, blaming black and brown people for white people’s “fall from grace.”
 This charade is an essential part of how white supremacists ensure whiteness and white people appear biologically, ethically, morally, and psychologically superior to blackness/brownness and people of color.

 The only way you would know that white-on-white crime is ravaging white communities is by going to those communities or talking to the academics doing the research and conducting the studies.
 But you will not find it in the news because to maintain the facade of white superiority, such violent behavior by white people must remain utterly hidden while, simultaneously, criminal activity in black and brown communities must receive hyper-focus to the point of exaggeration, leading to skewed perceptions of black and brown criminality — bolstered by the fact that police forces are forced to seek out crime in black and brown communities and ignore it in white communities — that people of all races believe are accurate.